AlineSug/spring-boot-cake-store-api/README.md

 deepen my understanding of REST API design and security best practices.
 The application uses Spring Data JPA with MySQL for data persistence and follows a layered architecture (Controller, Service, Repository, and DTO) to improve maintainability, scalability, and separation of concerns.
+RBAC implemented on top of JWT authentication.
+USER has read-only access (GET only), ADMIN has full access.
+New registrations are always created as USER (preventing privilege escalation), and an ADMIN can promote other users.

 --------------*Features*----------------